Top Tips for Football Betting Success

 2. Research the Author’s Online Presence

-If you can find the social media account of a football betting tipster have a look at individual threads to gauge whether people are trusting of them or not.
-If users are asking for more tips, it’s more likely the author is legitimate.
+If you can find the social media account of a football betting tipster, have a look at individual threads to gauge whether people are trusting of them or not.
+If readers are asking for more tips, it’s more likely the author is legitimate.

 If the answer is yes, and you’re satisfied with their online presence, it may be worth looking into their recommendations more.

 3. Make Sure the Tips Are Backed up by Data

-Make sure to fact check a sample of statistics before taking the authors word for them.
-The Premier League, La Liga, Serie A and the Bundesliga all have individual sites full of statistics where you can corroborate things.
+Make sure to fact-check a sample of statistics before taking the author's word for them.
+The Premier League, La Liga, Serie A and Bundesliga all have individual sites full of statistics where you can corroborate things.

-4. Find out if Other Punters Are Using the Tips
+4. Find Out if Other Punters Are Using the Tips

-Comment boxes on articles can be useful.
-Find out if other punters have used a tipster before and whether or not they’ve found that it helpfully informed their football betting pursuits.
+Comment boxes on articles and social media replies can be useful.
+Find out if other punters have used a tipster before and whether or not they’ve found that it helped their football betting pursuits.

 Research these forums to see if there has ever been a positive/negative conversation around the author you’re looking at and his/her football betting tips.

 On the flipside, tipsters are humans and should not be expected to bet all of the time, so try to strike a balance if you do end up directly questioning them.

 Remember that a tipster can never truly guarantee you a win, regardless of how certain they are about that surefire accumulator.

-Tipsters are simply giving their advice for a market and you are taking it knowing full well that nothing is guaranteed in the world of football betting - meaning they can not be held accountable for your losses.
+Tipsters are simply giving their advice for a market and you are taking it knowing full-well that nothing is guaranteed in the world of football betting - meaning they can not be held accountable for your losses.